 Hantavirus outbreak map

-Countries with cases, suspected cases, or contacts under monitoring.
+Live tracker of countries with confirmed cases, suspected cases, or contacts under monitoring.

-As of 09 May 2026 · 01:13 UTC, confirmed cases are limited to passengers and contacts of one cruise ship.
-The geography below reflects the locations of those cases and of contacts currently under monitoring.
+As of 22 Jun 2026 · 22:19 UTC, confirmed cases are limited to passengers and contacts of one cruise ship.
+The interactive world map below shows the locations of those cases and of contacts currently under monitoring.

 Outbreak totals